Claims for damage to your vehicle

 All claims are dealt with in accordance with sections 41 and 58 of the Highways Act 1980.
 Because of the legal defence available the majority of compensation claims are unsuccessful.

 Step 1: Before making a claim, please ensure that any damage to the road / footway is reported by calling 03000 41 81 81 (available Monday to Friday, 9am to 5pm).
-Once you have informed us of the issue and we have provided you with a reference number, we will then send you a form in the post or by email.
+Once you have informed us of the issue and we have provided you with a reference number, you are able to request a claims form.
+This can be sent by email or post.
 You will require a reference number in order to proceed with your claim.

 Step 2: When you have received your form, you must complete and send it back to us.
 It must be filled in fully and accurately for us to process the claim and needs to include the fault reference number you were given when reporting the fault to us.